 Seasonal hues around the bridge and Kikko Park

-In April each year 3,000 cherry trees bloom in Kikko Park and around the Kintai Bridge.
+In April each year thousands of cherry trees bloom in Kikko Park and around the Kintai Bridge.
 In fall, the colorful foliage of the trees in the park are striking, making Kikko one of the best spots in Iwakuni for enjoying the turning of the leaves.

-There are many 19th-century wooden structures around the park, including majestic Kikko Shrine, Kinunkaku, a wooden storehouse constructed in 1885, and one-time samurai residences.
+There are many 19th-century wooden structures around the park, including the majestic Kikko Shrine, and Kinunkaku, and one-time samurai residences.

 From Kikko Park, take the ropeway for three minutes and up 200 meters to Iwakuni Castle.
 Visit the castle museum to see exhibitions of samurai armor and artifacts, or climb to the top floor and look out of the observatory, which offers unbeatable views of Iwakuni and surrounds.

 * The information on this page may be subject to change due to COVID-19.